 Seller X prides themselves in the relationships they have built and maintained with other aggregators, investors and Amazon sellers.
 They have teams that specialize in every aspect of running an Amazon business, including content, marketing, advertising as well as boots on the ground all over the world.

-Product penetration - how do we make the product better?
-Improve the conversion of the listings through SKU variations, i.e. different colors, sizes, etc.
+- how do we make the product better?
+Improve the conversion of the listings through SKU variations, i.e. different colors, sizes, etc. Geographical expansion

-Geographical expansion - try to reach as many markets as possible and expand the brands into different areas.
+- try to reach as many markets as possible and expand the brands into different areas.
+Channel expansion

 And with these levers, Seller X has managed to grow many Amazon seller businesses into profitable, international brands and is only continuing to expand their reach.